PDIS/transcript/2023-02-28-Conversation-with-Niffer-Nan-and-Jie-Tang.md

 If the legislators think in the metaphors that they can internalize and understand whatever their original background is, then the issues become much easier to solve because they can bring their wisdoms there and tap into their constituents.

-Again, we're back to a cultural translation problem, something that OpenAI can help to ensure that you find the right metaverse that actually can survive close scrutiny.
+Again, we're back to a cultural translation problem, something that OpenAI can help to ensure that you find the right metaphors that actually can survive close scrutiny.
 That will then enable the legislator to frame this issue in a way that they can understand.

 ### Niffer Nan:
 Is that what you've seen be successful with your own experience or...?